5argon/Firestorm/README.md

 # Status

-- Editor : All tests passed.
-If you only care about development with CFS and not the deploy version, you can use this now for the time being.
+- Editor : All tests passed in both edit and play mode.
-- iOS : I don't have 64-bit devices with me.
-The latest version of Unity has a hard crash bug when built to 32-bit device.
+- iOS : Testing...
-- Android : The weakness is it is not be able to use PATCH header from `UnityWebRequest`.
-I have since changed PATCH (`patch` REST API) to POST (`commit` REST API) but not tested yet.
+- Android : Real device test passed.

 - There are tons of unprofessional `Debug.Log` left in the code currently, planned to remove once I can get everything work on iOS and Android.
 - Right now I am focusing on editor-only work that wrap over Firestorm, so not going to make it work on the real device for now since Firestorm is fully usable in editor right now.
 I am guessing in March the official Unity SDK would come out and if that is the case then I won't lose as much time reinventing the wheel.